-Accidents happen, and injuries are often the result, but when the accident was caused by something (or someone) outside of your control, you may wonder if you have any options for legal recourse.
-This article discusses the key issue in a slip and fall accident claim: Liability.
-Whether you are pursuing an insurance settlement or personal injury lawsuit, to win your case you will need to be able to prove that someone else – usually the property owner -- is liable for your injuries.
+Accidents on other people's property happen, and injuries are often the result, but when someone else's carelessness (or negligence) is a factor, you may wonder about your legal rights.
+This article discusses a key issue in a slip and fall accident claim: liability.
+Whether you are pursuing an insurance settlement or filing a personal injury lawsuit, to win your case you will need to be able to prove that someone else—usually the property owner—is legally responsible for your injuries.

 In order to hold another party responsible for injuries suffered in a slip and fall accident, an injured person must typically prove one of the following:

 The term "reasonable" often comes up in settlement negotiations and at other key stages of slip and fall cases.
 That's because, in order to be held "negligent" and therefore liable for damages in a slip and fall case, a property owner (or the owner's agent or employee) must have failed to act as a reasonably prudent person would have acted under circumstances similar to those leading up to the accident.
 In trying to assess whether the defendant acted reasonably, here are some factors that plaintiffs should consider:

 In slip and fall cases, the property owner (or his or her insurance carrier, as when a homeowner's insurance policy covers a slip and fall accident) may argue that the plaintiff is partially (or totally) responsible for the accident that led to the injuries.
 This kind of argument is made under a legal concept known as "comparative fault," and states have codified the concept in "comparative negligence" and "contributory negligence" laws.
 The rules in place in a given state will affect a plaintiff's ability to recover compensation if they're found to share some blame for the accident.